 CHARTER & BYLAWS COMMITTEE: No report.
-Lowell Satre noted that the committee has met and looked at an item but decided it was not a charter-and-bylaws issue; the committee referred the item to an appropriate committee.
+Lowell Sate noted that the committee has met and looked at an item but decided it was not a charter-and-bylaws issue: the committee referred the item to an appropriate committee

-SENATE EXECUTIVE COMMITTEE:

-J. Morrison reported that he is recovering well from his surgery.
+SENATE EXECUTIVE COMMITTEE: J. Morrison reported that he is recovering well from his surgery.
 The Executive Committee has not met since the last Senate meeting.

-FACULTY ADVISORY COMMITTEE TO THE CHANCELLOR: Duane Rost is away; he will report at the January Senate meeting.

-ELECTIONS & BALLOTING COMMITTEE: No report.
+FACULTY ADVISORY COMMITTEE TO THE CHANCELLOR: Duane Rost is away; he will report at the January Senate meeting ELECTIONS & BALLOTING COMMITTEE: No report.

-ACADEMIC STANDARDS COMMITTEE: Chair Charles Singler reported on two items:
+ACADEMIC STANDARDS COMMITTEE: Chair Charles Singler reported on two items

-- 1. General education: The Academic Standards Committee will meet twice the week of December 8 to continue its deliberations about general education; the committee hopes to bring a proposal to the Senate in January.
-If the committee finishes its deliberations in time, information will be sent out with the agenda for the January Senate meeting. - 2.
-Mandatory advising policy: Last June, the Senate approved a policy stipulating that students with a GPA lower than 2.0 must participate in mandatory advising (see the 4 June 1997 Senate agenda, p.
-11, and the 4 June Senate minutes, pp. 2-3).
-Since last June, the Deans' Council, representatives from Registration, and the Academic Standards
+1. General education: The Academic Standards Committee will meet twice the week of December 8 to continue its deliberations about general education; the committee hopes to bring a proposal to the Senate in January.
+If the committee finishes its deliberations in time, information will be sent out with the agenda for the January Senate meet

-Committee have met to discuss how to implement the policy.
+2. Mandatory advising policy: Last June, the Senate approved a policy stipulating that students with a GPA lower than 2.0 must participate in mandatory advising (see the 4 June 1997 Senate agenda, p.
+11, and the 4 June Senate initiates, pp. 2-3).
+Since last June, the Deans' Council, representatives from Registration, and the A cademic Standards Council ittee have met to discuss how to implement the policy.
 The day after YSU mails fall 1997 grade reports, letters will go to students with a GPA lower than 2.0.
 These students should receive notices about two weeks from now.
-Singler invited questions.

-Time Frame
+Singl Time Eram

-Rob Levin: When must this advising take place?
+Fine trans.
+Not Levin: When must this advising take place?
 Singler: Students must meet with an advisor by January 8, the 4th day of drop-add week.

-Lowell Satre: The time frame will be even tighter for spring quarter.
+Lowell Sarre: The time frame will be even tighter for spring quarter.
 Singler: The process should be more efficient by then.

-Logistics

-R. Levin: How will colleges handle the advising?
+Logistics R. Levier.
+How will colleges handle the advising?
 Singler: The best method is probably for each college to have a "point person," whose phone number will appear in the letters sent to students.
 This way, students will know whom to contact.
-The point person can then refer each student to an advisor.
+The point person can then refer each student to an adviso Singler: The best method is probably for each college to have a "point person," whose phone number will appear in the letters sent to students.
+This way, students will know whom to contact.
+The point person can then refer each student to an adviso Singler: The best method is probably for each college to have a "point person," whose phone number will appear in the letters sent to students.
+This way, students will know whom to contact.
+The point person can then refer each student to an adviso student set of the sent set of the set of t

 Levin: Will students go to professional advisors of the college or to faculty?
 Singler: That will vary by college.

-Purpose

-Someone: What is the purpose of the meeting?

-Singler: The purpose is to review the schedule the student is planning to take, examine why the student isn't performing up to graduation standards, and make adjustments to the schedule if appropriate.
+Purpose Someone: What is the purpose of the meeting?
+Singler: The purpose is to review the schedule the student is planning to take, examine why the student isn't performing up to graduation standards, and make adjustments to the schedule if appropriate standards are standards and make adjustments to the schedule if appropriate

 Larry Hugenberg: Do students have to go for advising if they've already seen an advisor during the registration period?
 Singler: They have to make the phone call.